Mackmiller/Arduino-Classwork/Midterm/readme.md

 1) louder speakers***

 2) Len Shustek sets up Playtune with four functions and one variable.
 The only function I used was tune_playscore.
 If I were to do this again, I would figure out how to incorporate the other functions into my code.

+EXPANSION

+Next, I would try to incorporate other chord qualities, such as augmented and diminished.
+We typically associate augmented chords (whole tone scale) with a dream state, and diminished chords with a terrifying, person-tied-to-the-traintracks scenario.
+These chords have very specific associations, but they involve more elements and would be more compicated to display simply.

 LINK TO VIDEO/PICTURES:
 https://drive.google.com/open?id=0B1wwFJOwtbwjWkZxWjdramNFd0U